Merluccius australis: Habitat and biology

 Merluccius australis occurs at depths between 415 and 1 000 m with temperatures at the bottom of 5.8 to 8.0 °C off New Zealand and 62 to 800 m with bottom temperatures 3.8 to 9.0 °C in South American waters.
 The adults are probably migratory, moving south to feed during the Austral summer and returning north in the winter to spawn.
 Off South America spawning takes place from May to August south of 47°S, in three separate areas.
 The spawning areas are situated in fjords and channels.
 They reach sexual maturity at around 65 cm in length for males and 85 cm for females, around 6 years of age.
 The sex ratio is skewed towards females.
 The adults are predatory, feeding on southern blue whiting, whiptails, nototheniids and squid.
 Off New Zealand population the population spawns from July to August in the waters west of South Island at depths from 800 to 1000m, and here they also feed mainly on fish, particularly gadoids but also on squid, krill and benthic invertebrates.
-On the northern part of the Campbell Plateau spawning occurs between September to November and at the Chatham Rise between November and January.
+On the northern part of the Campbell Plateau spawning occurs between September and November and at the Chatham Rise between November and January.
 They can live as long as 28 years.